 The Difference Between Bed Bug Introductions and Infestations

 Working in the hospitality industry, you know that bed bugs are not a rare occurrence.
 According to recent research, four out of five hotels have treated for bed bugs in the last year alone, and there’s no way to stop these nighttime menaces from hitchhiking through your doors.
-(Get the analysis of how bed bugs impact hotels when you download our free report, Behind the Cost of Bed Bugs: Hospitality Industry Report.)

 To help avoid costly bed bug remediation, it’s important to detect bed bugs early.
 One crucial thing to understand as you prepare to send bed bugs packing is the difference between a bed bug introduction and a bed bug infestation.